bessman/pytest-reserial/README.md

 ## Usage

 1. Write your tests as if they would run with the device connected.
+While you iterate you can use `pytest --disable-reserial` to have your code interact with the device without any side effects.

 2. When your tests pass with the device connected, run `pytest --record` to record serial traffic from the passing tests.

-3. Now you can disconnect the device and run your tests with `pytest --replay`.
+3. Now you can disconnect the device and run your tests with `pytest`.

 A simple example: